Plant Science Project Award entries

 |Presentation||Neatness, creativeness, grammar/spelling, layout of text and images, use of scientific report structure||10|

 |Method/content||Evidence of having completed all required activities and experiments as outlined, demonstrated understanding of scientific method and processes, science journal content, thorough observations made, data displayed in tables/graphs, photographs/sketches/samples/media clippings included, background research/information on topic, going the extra mile - further experimentation or activities undertaken including farm/industry visits, interviews with professionals, etc.||20|

 |Discussions/conclusions||Interpretation and explanation of experiment results, outcomes compared to original hypothesis, explore the importance/significance of results, how do results relate to agricultural/environmental issues and current information on the topic, outline any new research questions that your results have suggested, include answers to questions outlined with each competition activity (if applicable), how could the experiments be improved – what would you do differently next time.||20|

 Note: weightings for marks may change slightly from year to year (without notice), depending on the competition topic and requirements.

 Staff from the Warwick Art Gallery (sponsors of the Art in AgRiculTure Awards) visit the Hermitage Research Facility each year to judge the artwork entries.

-Individual artworks are grouped together according to the student's year level and one student (per year level P-12) is selected as the winner.
+Artworks are grouped together according to the year level and one student per year level (P-12) is selected as the winner.
 Highly commended prizes may also be awarded to other students within each year level.

 When selecting winners, judges look for artworks that fit the brief, are unique, interesting and display a high level of creativity, skill, effort, attention to detail and also have a hint of scientific flair!